Inzimam-Ur/The-Impact-of-Sustainable-Development-Goals-on-the-Success-of-Online-Crowdfunding-Campaigns-/README.md

 The final thesis presentation slides are here which has been also used for on the defense day [Slides](https://docs.google.com/presentation/d/1Ei_O9vQudrWSqzTUPHwvE4NAczUHAGGA/edit?usp=sharing&ouid=109295301478660362224&rtpof=true&sd=true)

 ---

+## 🔒 📊 Data Analysis Results
+This folder contains all the graphs, tables, regression outputs, and other analytical results generated during the study.To view the analysis outcomes, including visualizations, statistical summaries, and regression models, please explore the files in this folder.[Folders](https://drive.google.com/drive/folders/1C9-N97piGszvWEQxatPURUPoDGBNLbJQ?usp=sharing)

 ## 🧭 Contact